Kava-Labs/switch/README.md

 # Get Started

- 1) Download the latest testnet release for Mac, Windows, and Linux [here](https://github.com/Kava-Labs/switch/releases/latest).
+ 1) Download the latest release for Mac, Windows, and Linux [here](https://github.com/Kava-Labs/switch/releases/latest).
     > To open Switch on Mac, right or Control click on the app icon and select "Open".

  2) Add a minimum of two cards.
-We suggest ETH and XRP to get started.
+We suggest choosing testnet and using ETH and XRP to get started.

     - Add an Ethereum card using a private key.
 If you don't have a Kovan testnet account, generate a private key and address [here](https://vanity-eth.tk).
 Then, load the address with testnet ether at [the Kovan testnet faucet](https://faucet.kovan.network/).
     - Add an XRP card using a XRP secret.
 If you don't have a testnet account, generate a prefunded testnet account and secret from [the XRP testnet faucet](https://developers.ripple.com/xrp-test-net-faucet.html).